femtopixel/crop/README.md

 # Image Resizer

-This component will resize images from a configuration file - Based on Zend Framework 1
+This component will resize images following configuration rules. allows only defined format

 based on masterexploder/phpthumb